-RTA {f,c,t} $=\frac{(Y{f,f})}{2}$ $\frac{c,t \times NC_c)}{NR{f,c,t}}$ Where, Units RTA{f,c,t} ≣ RTA calculated for field f and crop c over time t (e.g. Y{f.c.t} Ξ Average historical yield for field f and crop c over time t (as defined below) unit/ha NC_c Ξ Default N concentration for crop c, [0.36 kg N/bushel for corn grain and 3.22 kg N/US ton for silage] kg N/unit NR{f.c.t} Ξ Annual nitrogen application rate (including organic and synthetic forms of N) for field f and crop c over time t kg N/ha Unit may be bushels (in the case of corn grain) or short tons (in the case of corn for silage).
+$RTA_f = $ $\frac{(Y_f \times N)}{NR_f}$ c) Where, Units RTA f = RTA calculated for field f Y f = Average historical yield for field f (over the time period defined below) unit/ha NC = Default N concentration [0.36 kg N/bushel for corn grain and 3.22 kg N/US ton for silage] kg N/unit NR f = Annual N application rate (including organic and synthetic forms of N) for field f kg N/ha

+\ Unit may be bushels (in the case of corn grain) or short tons (in the case of corn for silage).
 To convert from unit/acre to unit/ha, divide by 0.405.
-Additional guidance on determining this equation's
+Additional guidance on determining this equation's input parameters is provided in Section 5.1.

-Average historical yield ($Y{f.c.t}$) is defined as the average yield (per hectare per year) of the eligible crop (corn) over the five years prior to the field's start date.
+Average historical yield $(Y_f)$ is defined as the average yield (per hectare per year) of the eligible crop (corn) over the five years prior to the field's start date.
 If less than three eligible crop years were planted in the five years prior to the field's start date, the average yield is calculated from at least three (and up to five) consecutive eligible crop years prior to the start date.
-If a catastrophic yield loss occurred due to anomalous weather during a historic eligible crop year, yield data for that year may be excluded from the calculation of average historical yield; however, if those yield data are excluded, the historic period over which the average historical yield is calculated must be extended to include the another historic eligible year (i.e., so that the same number of valid eligible crop years is used to determine the average historical yield).
-Verifiers will use their professional judgment to determine whether it was appropriate to exclude an anomalous yield for calculating $Y{f.c.t.}$.
+If a catastrophic yield loss occurred due to anomalous weather during a historic eligible crop year, yield data for that year may be excluded from the calculation of average historical yield; however, if those yield data are excluded, the historic period over which the average historical yield is calculated must be extended to include the another historic eligible year (i.e. so that the same number of valid eligible crop years is used to determine the average historical yield).
+Verifiers will use their professional judgment to determine whether it was appropriate to exclude an anomalous yield for calculating $Y_f$ .
 The average historical yield value will be fixed for the duration of a field's crediting period, but shall be (re)calculated at the start of each crediting period.